Skip to content

 How Fast Do You Need to Move When a Patient Cancels?

 Speed is the single biggest factor in whether you fill dental cancellations or absorb the loss.
-Slots contacted within 30 minutes of opening fill at roughly double the rate of slots where outreach begins 4 or more hours later.
-The reason is straightforward: patients need time to rearrange their own schedules, and the less notice you give them, the harder that is.
+Slots contacted within 30 minutes of opening fill at roughly double the rate of slots where outreach begins 4 hours later.
+The closer you are to the cancellation moment, the more lead time the replacement patient has.

 Think about the timeline from your patient's perspective.
-A text that says "We have an opening tomorrow at 10 AM, would you like it?" arriving at 9 AM gives the patient a full day to move things around.
-That same text arriving at 4 PM gives them one evening to figure out childcare, shift a work meeting, or rearrange a carpool.
-By 7 PM, the window is functionally closed for most people.
+A text that says "We have an opening tomorrow at 10 AM, would you like it?" arriving at 9 AM gives the patient 25 hours to decide.
+The same text arriving at 4 PM the same day gives them 18 hours.
+By 7 PM, they're winding down for the night and won't reorganize their morning.
+By the next morning, the slot is gone.
+HubSpot's marketing benchmarks show response rates for time-sensitive outreach drop sharply as lead time shrinks, which is exactly the dynamic in play here.

 The Speed Problem With Manual Outreach

 When a patient calls at 10 AM to cancel their 2 PM appointment tomorrow, your front desk has roughly four hours of usable outreach time.
-But they're also checking in the morning's patients, verifying insurance, answering other calls, and handling walk-in questions.
-Realistically, the cancellation goes on a list, and someone gets to it "when there's a break."
-That break might come at 1 PM.
-By then, you're trying to fill a slot that's 25 hours away with 30 minutes of phone time.
+But they're also checking in the morning's patients, verifying insurance, answering other calls, and processing payments.
+The cancellation gets logged, and outreach starts whenever there's a gap.
+That gap rarely comes within 30 minutes.
+The same capacity squeeze drives the symptoms we covered in our piece on dental front desk burnout.

-DentiVoice detects cancellations in your PMS, texts eligible waitlist patients instantly, and books the first confirmer.
+DentalBase detects the cancellation in your PMS, texts eligible waitlist patients instantly, and books the first confirmer.
 No manual calls.
 No sticky notes.

 Book a Free Demo →